jlvdb/TheliWrapper/README.md

 Ubuntu, Linux Mint or Arch Linux) *scamp* can be found precompiled in the package repositories.
-Otherwise [download](https://www.astromatic.net/software/scamp) it and try to build it from source with
+Otherwise [download](https://www.astromatic.net/software/scamp) it and try to build it from source (which can be tricky) with

     ./configure
     make